A Glimpse into the History of the Comoros Islands

 Constant conflicts between sultanates on the islands allowed France to establish a presence in the area in the nineteenth century and in the early 20th century France officially proclaimed the Comoros Islands its colonies.

 During the first half of the 20th century the Comoros islands remained isolated from the world as France didn't encourage political organization and local press.
 But the locals persistently demanded changes and in December 1961 France permitted setting up a system of internal autonomy.
 Following the violent students' strike in 1968 the first political parties were formed in the country.

-Some parties urged immediate independence from France; others were for a less-than-total break and there was even one party based in Mahoré (Mayotte), the Mouvement Populaire Mahorais (MPM), which opposed independenceFrom 1971 to 1973 there was great political unrest in the islands.
-In December 1972 a union of pro-independence parties won 34 seats, while the MPM won only five.
-The French government submitted a document to the Comorian ministers which was endorsed by them in Paris on 15 July 1973.
-Under the terms of the document, independence was to be granted after a delay of five years and then only after a referendum on an island-by-island basis.
+While some parties called for immediate independence from France others favored more gradual break.
+There was one party that even opposed independence from France.
+The islands suffered from great political unrest from 1971 to 1973.
+In December 1972 a coalition of pro-independence parties won 34 seats, while the MPM won only five.
+On 15 July 1973 Comorian leaders managed to obtain a document endorsed in Paris under which independence was to be granted after a delay of five years and only after a referendum on each island.

 After a referendum in December 1974with a 94.6% vote for independence Ahmed Abdallah, the leader of one political party proclaimed a unilateral declaration of independence.
 Despite the rejection of five deputies from Mahoré (Mayotte) on 7 July, Ahmed Abdallah was elected head of state and on 18 July, the OAU (Organisation of African Unity) accepted the Comoros' membership.
 However, he was soon deposed by Ali Solih, the leader of an opposing political party.
 Ali Solih ruled the country until a coup supported by white mercenaries and led by Bob Denard that restored Ahmed Abdallah to power in 1978.